utah-MFDA/h.r.3.3_pdk/README.md

 ## Building the library

 Building the library the following commands can be run.
-Each command will make a merge file containing all of the libary contents or create a lib binrary for simulations.
+Each command will make a merge file containing all of the library contents or create a lib binrary for simulations.

 ```
 make build_lef